Ultimate 5-Day Florida Keys Roadtrip from Key Largo to Key West

 Taste the Florida Keys Best Beer at Florida Keys Brewing Co.

 The Florida Keys Brewing Company has a way with surprising flavor combinations.
 Brewing up tasty beers in Morada Way’s Arts and Cultural District, the Florida Keys Brewing Co. brewery and taproom infuses their beers with local flavors such as hibiscus, Key limes, and local honey.
 Try the incredibly popular Iguana Bait Honey Hibiscus Kolsch.
 The Brewing Company even hosts live music in the evenings in the back patio area, perfect for locals and visitors alike to sip and mingle.
+For craft beer lovers staying at gay resorts in Key West, Florida, this is a must-visit spot to enjoy local brews and great entertainment.

 Visit Sea Turtles with a Tour of the Turtle Hospital

 On the front lines of conservation, the Turtle Hospital has been rescuing injured sea turtles and treating them back to health since 1986.
 Much of the Turtle Hospital’s work is based in educating the public.
 Because of the delicate nature of revitalizing the sea turtle population, the Turtle Hospital teaches its visitors about what to look for to tell if a sea turtle needs help or assistance.
 Walk the grounds, get introduced to the resident sea turtles and the hospital's curative programs for loggerhead, green sea turtles, hawksbill and Kemp's Ridley turtles.
 The hospital is believed to be the world’s only state-licensed veterinary hospital dedicated solely to the treatment of sea turtles and is absolutely worth the visit.
+The Turtle Hospital is a great stop on your Florida Keys 5-day itinerary, combining learning with local wildlife conservation.

 Explore More Key West